mars0i/pasta/README.md

 ## Installation

-This program is written in [Clojure](https://clojure.org) using [MASON](http://cs.gmu.edu/~eclab/projects/mason), which is a a Java library for agent-based modeling.
+This program is written in the [Clojure](https://clojure.org) language using [MASON](http://cs.gmu.edu/~eclab/projects/mason).
+MASON is a Java library for agent-based modeling.

 To install, once you clone this repo: